Expect Unexpected Engagement When you try Hexagonal Thinking in ELA

 Heartstopper is a fun read about a close friendship between two teen boys that might become something more.
 Charley knows he has a crush on his friend Nick, but everyone thinks Nick is straight, including Nick.
 But Nick likes Charley so much more than any of his other friends, and he starts to wonder what that means.
 This is a feel-good super-easy read that kids can get through in less than an hour.
 Plus, it’s the start of a longer series.
 Teachers on Insta have told me they can’t keep it on their shelves!
 Again heads up, some mature language.

-Last but not least, The Dark Matter of Mona Starr stood out for me because of its art.
+Last but not least, The Dark Matter of Mona Starr stood out for me because of its art for graphic novels in the classroom.
 While I liked the art in all of these graphic novels, this one really felt different, special.
 The main character is an artist and a deep thinker who sets out to understand her own struggles with mental health.
 She calls her waves of depression her “matter” because people always ask her “What’s the matter?”
 The way this “matter” is represented in the book is so imaginative.
 I think kids who have felt the weight of depression will relate to it, and kids who haven’t will find a lens to understand it better.
 I like the way the story confronts the true difficulties of depression but leaves lots of room for hope.
 Mona studies her difficult patterns and ultimately finds connection and support in dealing with them – from her friends, her therapist, her family.

 OK, my friend, I hope you found a new book (or ten) you’re excited to check out for your students!
 More to come on graphic novels in the coming weeks.